+MMI-DATA primitives

-The MMI data service delivers an MMI data payload from the protocol blocks to the MCPS-SAP after it packages them into a ULI IE or an MPX IE using the formats shown in Table 2 and Table 2a.
+The MMI data primitive delivers an MMI data payload from the protocol blocks to the MCPS-SAP after it packages them into a ULI IE or an MPX IE using the formats shown in Table 1-11 and Table 1-12.
 The dispatch or EtherType ID indicates the ULI destination of the data payload.